MrsRina/Imperador-Widgets/README.md

 # Imperador-Widgets
 My modern widgets!

+IM NOT ENGLISH, MY ENGLISH MAY BE NOT GOOD!!

 For you implement in your game/client/project, remember, the code use OpenGL, the scissor!
 You can replace the all render methods on the code for your own classes!